Adversarial Inverse Reinforcement Learning for Mean Field Games: Preliminaries

-We next give an overview of the {\em maximum entropy inverse reinforcement learning} (MaxEnt IRL) framework \cite{ziebart2008maximum} under the MDP defined by $(\S, \A, p, \rho_0, r, \gamma)$, where $r(s,a)$ is the reward function and environment dynamics is determined by the transition function $p(s' \vert s,a)$ and initial state distribution $\rho_0(s)$.
-In (forward) Reinforcement learning (RL), an optimal policy exists but might not exist uniquely.
-The {\em maximum entropy RL} can solve this {\em policy ambiguity} by introducing an entropy regularisation.
-The procedure to find the {\em unique} optimal policy can be written as follows:
+We next give an overview of MaxEnt IRL \citep{ziebart2008maximum,ziebart2010modeling} in the context of a Markov decision process (MDP) defined by a tuple $(\Smc, \Amc, P, \rho, r)$, where $r(s,a)$ is the reward function, and the environment dynamics is determined by the transition function $P(s' \vert s,a)$ and initial state distribution $\rho(s)$.
+In (forward) reinforcement learning (RL), an optimal policy may not exist uniquely.
+MaxEnt RL solves this ambiguity by augmenting the expected return with a {\em causal entropy} \footnote{Throughout the rest of the paper, we refer to the term entropy as the causal entropy.} \citep{ziebart2010modeling} regularisation term $\Hmc(\pi) \triangleq \mathbb{E}_{\pi} [ - \log \pi(a \vert s) ]$, i.e., the objective is to find a (stationary) policy $\pi^\star$ such that